json-schema-org/referencing/draft-handrews-jri.md

 The value of the `$anchor` property MUST be a string, and MUST be a valid IRI fragment according to the `ifragment` ABNF production in {{!RFC3987, Section 2.2}}.

-Context specifications that do not define media types, or that define media types without a defined fragment syntax, SHOULD NOT incorporate `$anchor` into the specification.

-Context media types that define a fragment syntax SHOULD further constrain the syntax of `$anchor` to the set of fragments valid for that media type.
-Any fragment syntax that correlates with the inherent structure of the document SHOULD be forbidden to avoid defining a fragment that conflicts with the document structure.

 ### Location

 Many data formats perform some sort of action for each object that might contain JRI keywords.
 For example, JSON Schema allows JRI keywords in schema objects, but most schema objects are automatically applied to instances.
 To facilitate re-use, such formats need a location where re-usable objects can be stored without causing an action to happen unless and until they are referenced.